 Nutrition and Inflammation (the good news).

-- Research shows that one of the best ways to reduce inflammation lies not in the medicine cabinet, but in the refrigerator... - To reduce levels of inflammation, aim for an overall healthy diet- high in fruits, vegetables, nuts, whole grains, fish, and healthy oils.
+- Research shows that one of the best ways to reduce inflammation lies not in the medicine cabinet, but in the refrigerator... - To reduce levels of inflammation, aim for an overall healthy diet.

 Nutrition and Inflammation.